matham/filers2/doc/source/guide/intro.rst

 Filers2 is a tool that can play and record video from webcams and other media sources.

 It supports playing typical USB-WebCams and webstreams.
-It can also play from cameras such the Point Gray or Thor scientific cameras.
+It can also play from cameras such the Flir or Thor scientific cameras.

 Filers2 can also be set up to stream the video on a network to another Filers2 instance.